 ML models are harder to test than DevOps one, because no model gives absolutely accurate results.
 This means that model validation tests need to be surely statistical in nature, rather than having a binary pass/fail status.

 It’s also not enough to track one metric for the entirety of the validation set.

 A good data pipeline usually starts by validating the input data.
 In addition to basic validations that any data pipeline performs, ML pipelines need higher level validation statistical properties of the input.
-For example, if the average diversion of a feature changes considerably from one training dataset to another, it is likely to affect the trained model and its predictions.
+For example, if the average diversion of a feature changes considerably from one training dataset to another, it is likely to affect the trained model and model predictions.